lra/mackup/README.md

   sync multiple workstations
 - One command restore to get all your settings on a newinstalled workstation

-By only keep pure configuration files, it keeps the crap out of your freshly new installed workstation (cache, temporary and locally specific files)
+By only keeping pure configuration files, it keeps the crap out of your freshly new installed workstation (cache, temporary and locally specific files).

 ## Usage